featherweight/featherweight/kernel/README.md

 #### Build process
   1. From an SSH command-line session, navigate to your home directory: `cd ~`
-  1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --recursive https://github.com/featherweight/ftw-kernel.git`
+  1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --recursive https://github.com/featherweight/featherweight.git`
-  1. Navigate into the repo root and create a build directory: `cd ftw-kernel; md build; cd build`
+  1. Navigate into the repo root and create a build directory: `cd kernel; mkdir build; cd build`
   1. Invoke build system generation: `cmake ..`
   1. Build library: `cmake --build .`
   1. Run unit tests: `ctest --output-on-failure -C Debug`